 Whenever a work-at-home company asks you to pay money up-front and in exchange for a job, your suspicions should be instantly raised.
 In the case of TAH, not only does the company not deliver what it advertises, but it engages in outright plagiarism of online content.
 You are best advised to stay away from this online scam.

-There are a lot of enterprising and interesting ways to make money in our modern world, but can you really make money with a child’s toy?
+There are a lot of enterprising and interesting ways to make money in our modern world, but can you really make money with LEGO?

 Fueling the growth of LEGO is a combination of adult and child fans, both clamoring to get the latest Star Wars or Harry Potter versions of the plastic toys.